I beg to move,

 I wish the hon.
 Member for Heywood and Middleton (Liz McInnes) a happy birthday.
 She spoke about first aid in schools, which is an important issue.
 The events of the past week have brought home how important it is for people to know about first aid.
 Whether those issues and all those important things can be made compulsory is, of course, another matter entirely, as there are a lot of priorities for schools and schoolchildren.

 The hon.
 Member for Strangford (Jim Shannon) spoke of the wonderful people he represents.
 I have no doubt of that.
 He then spoke movingly about the famine in east Africa.
 It is an urgent and severe crisis.
 More than 20 million people are at risk, but the UK is delivering life-saving support across South Sudan, Yemen, Somalia and Nigeria.
 We will not look the other way while they suffer, which is why we have already announced £200 million in aid for Somalia and South Sudan.
 The phenomenal public response to the Disasters Emergency Committee is testament to the British people’s unwavering generosity in response to suffering.
-The UK Government has matched that pound for pound—£10 million.
+The UK Government have matched that pound for pound—£10 million.

 Several Members mentioned PC Keith Palmer.
 He protected and courageously defended our parliamentary democracy last week.
 He stood his ground, as one constable proudly described him to me earlier today.
 He did nothing less than save lives.
 He bravely defended us and Her Majesty’s Palace of Westminster.
 We will forever be indebted to him.
 Our thoughts are with his family, his friends and his colleagues.
 He was a hero.
 He was a national hero, and he was our hero.